-Inscription at the base of the New Hampshire Marine Memorial at Hampton Beach, pictured at right, below, dedicated to all New Hampshire servicepersons lost at sea due to warfare.
+Inscription at the base of the New Hampshire Marine Memorial at Hampton Beach, pictured at top right, below, dedicated to all New Hampshire servicepersons lost at sea due to warfare.

 Hampton Beach is New Hampshire’s most popular family vacation destination, not just because of its mile and a half by 150 yards of sandy beach (groomed daily) but also because of its proximity to restaurants, snack bars, beach stores, gift shops, arcades, large, clean and modern bathhouses, all just steps across the boardwalk from the sand, free summer concerts nightly at the bandshell, Wednesday night fireworks, and regular performances by Big Name bands and entertainers at the Hampton Beach Casino Ballroom.
 The population explodes here from around 2500 in winter to more than 100,000 on summer weekends.

 Hampton Beach was rated by the National Resources Defense Council as one of the Top Three Cleanest Beaches in the United States, and one of the Top 10 Values for Resorts in America.

 Hampton Beach is far from the only beach in New Hampshire, of course, but it certainly is the only beach on the New Hampshire Seacoast with adjacent overnight accommodations and dozens of fast-food establishments and restaurants and many other convenient amenities for families.

 Avoid the crowds and bring your family to the beach on weekdays, and take them to the following midweek events.